phydev/ProstProject/README.md

 - Implemented the complete model including the nutrient field.

 ### 3rd day:
+- Meeting for discussions about the preliminary results.

+### 4th day:
 - Search for the right set of parameters in order to reproduce the paper results.